-During the budget development process schools must identify the central service positions they plan to fund in the coming fiscal year.
+During the budget development process, schools must identify the central service positions they plan to staff with discretionary funds in the coming fiscal year.
 Central departments may not be able to accommodate requests that occur after budget development.
 Work with the appropriate manager to determine staffing needs.
 More information on common positions that schools may choose to fund:

-- Nurses "Health Services Program" on page 53, - Elementary Instructional Music Teachers "Elementary Instrumental Music Program" on page 58.
+- Nurses "Health Services Program" on page 46, - Elementary Instructional Music Teachers "Elementary Instrumental Music Program" on page 50.